objectivehtml/UPS/README.md

 		)
 	);

+	// Define a destination with a 5 digit zip (US Only)
 	$destination = '33010'; // Postal code for Miami, FL

 	// OR use the long syntax for non-US locations
 	$destination = array(
 		'state'        => 'FL',
 		'postal_code'  => '33010',